masnagam/npm-diet/README.md

 * `npm-diet measure` does not take account of sizes of directories
 * `npm-diet measure` does not compute actual sizes on disk

-`npm-diet measure` does not compute the bundle size of packages.

 ## Typical usages